jcduda/td2pLL/README.md

 The numerical back-bone is the Imperialist Competitive Algorithm (ICA) by Masoudi et al. (2017).

 It will take a few minutes to be calculated.
-Change to `trace=TRUE` to follow the optimization process.
+Change to `plot_cost=TRUE` to follow the optimization process.

 ``` r
 td_opt_1 <- td_opt(param = c(h = 2, delta = 0.2, gamma = 1.3, c0 = 0.2),